leangjia/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 This sets the current active object as the active camera & switches to the camera view.

-The active camera can also be set in the *Scene* tab of the *Properties Editor*.
+The active camera can also be set in the *Scene* tab of the *Properties*.

 .. note::